divinecuration/divinecuration.github.io/_posts/2021-02-03-five-to-nine.md

 Here is David Lewis, cited by Chwe:

 > If yesterday I told you a story about people who got separated in the subway and happened to meet again at Charles Street, and today we get separated in the same way, we might independently decide to go and wait at Charles Street.
 It makes no difference whether the story I told you was true, or whether you thought it was, or whether I thought it was, or even whether I claimed it was.
-A fictive precedent would be as effective as an actual one.{% sidenote 'actual' "_Rational Ritual_, p79-80" %}
+A fictive precedent would be as effective as an actual one. {% cite chwe -l 79-80 %}

 This example shows the use of common knowledge to coordinate action doesn't necessarily depend on there being a base-layer of truth.